 - All grant decisions made by the Mitchell Arts Fund committee are reviewed and approved by the RAAC Board before awards are made.

-- Awards will be published in the Rappahannock News, in RAAC’s newsletter, and on RAAC’s website in early June.
+- Awards will be announced in the Rappahannock News, the Blue Ridge Independent, RAAC’s newsletter, and on RAAC’s website in early June.

 - Grant checks will be presented at a special event in June.